Danz-ed/Danz-ed/README.md

 ---

-## 🏆 Achievements & Fun Facts
+## 🏆 Achievements & Highlights

 - 🚀 Built **5+ real-world projects** with modern UI
-- 🎖 Hands-on experience with **full-stack development**
+- 🎯 Strong focus on **clean code and scalability**
-- 🌐 Strong focus on **clean code and scalability**
+- 🌱 Continuous learner in **full-stack development**
-- 🎯 Consistently learning and improving every day
+- 💡 Passionate about turning ideas into software

 ---